AlreadyBored/nodejs-assignments/assignments-v2/07-docker/assignment.md

    - Building the application image
    - Starting the PostgreSQL database
    - Running Prisma migrations (`npx prisma migrate deploy`)
-   - Starting the Fastify server
+   - Starting the Nest.js server

    Consider using a startup script or Docker Compose `entrypoint` to ensure the database is ready before running migrations and starting the app.